-On June 22, 2012, FERC issued Order No. 764.80 This order proposed to give transmission customers the ability to adjust their transmission schedules to reflect more accurate power production forecasts, load and system conditions, by requiring each public utility transmission provider to offer intra-hourly transmission scheduling.
-Order No. 764 required transmission providers to provide transmission customers the option to schedule transmission service at 15 minute intervals.81
+On June 22, 2012, FERC issued Order No. 764.81 This order proposed to give transmission customers the ability to adjust their transmission schedules to reflect more accurate power production forecasts, load and system conditions, by requiring each public utility transmission provider to offer intra-hourly transmission scheduling.
+Order No. 764 required transmission providers to provide transmission customers the option to schedule transmission service at 15 minute intervals.82

-On November 12, 2013, PJM submitted its compliance filing to Order 764.82 PJM noted that its current business practices already comply with the 15 minute scheduling interval mandate, but pointed out the 45 minute minimum duration rule that was put in place to protect against the previously observed market abuses.83 PJM concluded that a return to a 15 minute duration rule would cause an increase in imbalance charges/Balancing Operating Reserve
+On November 12, 2013, PJM submitted its compliance filing to Order 764.83 PJM noted that its current business practices already comply with the 15 minute scheduling interval mandate, but pointed out the 45 minute minimum duration rule that was put in place to protect against the previously observed market abuses.84 PJM concluded that a return to a 15 minute duration rule would cause an increase in imbalance charges/Balancing Operating Reserve costs if market participants engaged in the behaviors that the 45 minute requirement eliminated.

-Integration of Variable Energy Resources, Order No. 764, 139 FERC ¶ 61,246 (2012), order on reh'g, Order No. 764-A, 141 FERC ¶ 61231
+81 Integration of Variable Energy Resources, Order No. 764, 139 FERC ¶ 61,246 (2012), order on reh'g, Order No. 764-A, 141 FERC ¶ 61231 (2012).